-Oakham supports EAL pupils where necessary to ensure that they are able to achieve their full academic potential across the curriculum.
-Once EAL language and learning needs are identified through further assessment, small group teaching, individual lessons and in class support are provided as appropriate.
-In Forms 1, 2 and 3 support is offered in place of Latin and/or a second modern language option.
-In Forms 4 and 5 for some pupils it is appropriate to reduce the number of GCSEs studied, so that EAL support is part of a pupil's timetable alongside supervised study time.

-IELTS test preparation lessons are offered to pupils who do not have an English Language GCSE qualification, and who enter Oakham in Form 6 to study on the Advanced level courses.
+- small group teaching, individual lessons and in class support are provided as appropriate.
+In Forms 1, 2 and 3 support is offered in place of Latin or a second modern language option.
+In Forms 4 and 5 for some pupils it is appropriate to reduce the number of GCSEs studied, so that EAL support is part of a pupil's timetable alongside supervised study time. - IELTS test preparation lessons are offered to pupils who do not have an English Language GCSE qualification, and who enter Oakham in Form 6 to study on the Advanced level courses.
 This qualification is an entrance requirement for UK universities.

-Pupils in the Upper School are also welcomed into the department on an ad hoc basis without charge when a need is recognised for subject-specific support in their A-level, Pre-U, BTEC or IB DP studies, in addition to a free drop-in session on Tuesdays 2pm - 5.30pm.
+Pupils in the Upper School are also welcomed into the department on an ad hoc basis without charge when a need is recognised for subject-specific support in their A-level, Pre-U, BTEC or IB DP studies.
 If a regular support need is identified or indeed requested, this will become chargeable.